-A member of the nightshade family, which includes other New World crops such as tomatoes, peppers and tobacco, the potato was first brought from the Americas to Europe in 1573.
-A staple of the Irish peasant diet, the potato was introduced there in 1590 and was an important nutrition source providing calories (starch/sugar), a small amount of protein, vitamin C, B1 and riboflavin and other daily nutrients.
+A member of the nightshade family, which includes other New World crops such as tomatoes, peppers, and tobacco, the potato was first brought from the Americas to Europe in 1573.
+A staple of the Irish peasant diet, the potato was introduced there in 1590 and was an important nutrition source providing calories (starch/sugar), a small amount of protein, vitamin C, B1, and riboflavin along with other daily nutrients.
 Common at that time, storing potatoes in ground pits was one way to ensure plenty of food throughout the winter season.

 Potato Storage Tips

 Generally speaking, storing potatoes in the ground is not the most recommended method, especially for any long term storage.
 Leaving the tubers in the ground under a heavy layer of dirt that may eventually become wet will most certainly create conditions that will either rot the potato or encourage sprouting.
-Cool humid conditions of 38-45 F. (3-7 C.) found in cellars or basements are ideal for most potato storage.
+Cool humid conditions of 38 to 45 degrees F. (3-7 C.) found in cellars or basements are ideal for most potato storage.

 While most people store potatoes indoors in a cellar or the like, storing potatoes in the ground has long been a traditional storage method, using potato pits for winter storage.
 When creating a potato pit, proper construction is the key to preventing rot in the spuds and allowing you to dig out only the few you need at any one time.